commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer capture:refund ID`

-Send this attribute if you want to create a refund for this capture..
+Send this attribute if you want to create a refund for this capture.

 ```
 USAGE